ikarus-project/ikarus-docker-container/README.md

 `docker commit [CONTAINER_ID]  [REPOSITORY]/[TAG]`

-To create an Ikarus container wher a specific branch of Ikarus is installed you can use
+To create an Ikarus container where a specific branch of Ikarus is installed you can use

 `docker build --build-arg branch=<branch-name> --squash -t ikarus/<branch-name-must-be-lowercase> . &> build.log`